zvada/technology/docs/software/markdown-migration.md

 Submitting the pull request
 ---------------------------

-1. `git add` the archived raw TWiki, the converted Markdown document(s), and `mkdocs.yml`
+1. Stage the archived raw TWiki, the converted Markdown document(s), and `mkdocs.yml`:

+        :::console
+        [user@client ~ ]$ git add mkdocs.yaml docs/archive/<TWIKI ARCHIVE> <PATH TO CONVERTED DOC>

-2. `git commit` your changes and `git push` to your GitHub repo
+2. Commit and push your changes to your GitHub repo:

+        :::console
+        [user@client ~ ] $ git commit -m "<COMMIT MSG>"
+        [user@client ~ ] $ git push origin <BRANCH NAME>

+3. Open your browser and navigate to your GitHub fork
-3. Submit a pull request containing the following tasks in the body:
+4. Submit a pull request containing the following tasks in the body:

         <LINK TO TWIKI DOCUMENT>